Skip To Main Content

 4. OS testing only if PFS is positive; interim OS analysis at primary PFS analysis.

-The Phase 3 INAVO120 study was a randomized, double-blind, placebo-controlled trial comparing inavolisib plus palbociclib and fulvestrant versus placebo plus palbociclib and fulvestrant in 325 patients with PIK3CA-mutated hormone receptor-positive, HER2-negative, locally advanced or metastatic breast cancer.
+The Phase 3 INAVO120 study was a randomized, double-blind, placebo-controlled trial comparing inavolisib plus palbociclib and fulvestrant versus placebo plus palbociclib and fulvestrant in 325 patients with PIK3CA-mutated, hormone receptor-positive, HER2-negative, locally advanced or metastatic breast cancers.
 The PIK3CA mutation was confirmed by central circulating tumor DNA (ctDNA) testing or local tissue or ctDNA testing.
 All patients had measurable disease and had progressed during or within 12 months of completing adjuvant endocrine therapy, consistent with the ESMO definition of endocrine resistance.
 No prior therapy for advanced breast cancer was allowed.
 Patients with a history of type 1 or type 2 diabetes requiring ongoing antihyperglycemic treatment were excluded.
 Key eligibility criteria included a fasting blood glucose less than 126 mg/dL or an A1c less than 6%.
 Patients were randomized 1:1 to receive either the inavolisib-based regimen or the placebo-based regimen until progressive disease or unacceptable toxicity.
 The primary endpoint was investigator-assessed progression-free survival (PFS).
 Secondary endpoints included overall survival (OS), overall response rate (ORR), duration of response (DOR), and patient-reported outcomes.
 Stratification factors included the presence of visceral disease, region, and type of endocrine resistance.
 Enrollment occurred between December 2019 and September 2023.

 Demographics and Baseline Characteristics